-The Social Enterprise Development Centre (SEDC) at the Suleman Dawood School of Business (SDSB) has launched its 6 week internship programme that will enhance the capacity of students interested in the development sector.
-The internship programme has commenced from June 5th 2017.
+The Social Enterprise Development Centre (SEDC) at the Suleman Dawood School of Business (SDSB) has launched its 6 week trainee programme that will enhance the capacity of students interested in the development sector.
+The trainee programme has commenced from June 5th 2017.

 The programme is designed for LUMS’ students with an interest in policy issues related to development and fact sheets on specific issues that the Centre is working on.
 The internship will hone technical writing skills and provide exposure to those seeking to enter the development sector post-graduation.
 The programme have 3 modules with deliverables at the end of each:

 3) Immersion: Practical work experience

 Students will also be engaged in the development of project proposals and marketing activities that the Centre has in the pipeline.

 The 2 week policy brief workshop will have a 1 hour interactive workshop sessions during the span of these 2 weeks.
 These training sessions will equip the students with the skills needed for writing an effective, precise and impactful policy brief.
 At the end of the 2 weeks, the interns will be required to submit their deliverable; a policy brief to demonstrate the skills learnt.